-The cushiest ride in the test is undoubtedly offered by the Specialized Stumpjumper 6Fattie's tires, but the rear shock's lack of lock out is frustrating.
-Between that and the dampener-free tires nothing about this bike felt efficient on the climb.
+The cushiest ride in the test is undoubtedly offered by the Specialized Stumpjumper 6Fattie's tires, but the rear shock's lack of lockout is frustrating.
+Between that and the dampener-free tires, nothing about this bike felt efficient on the climb.
 Miraculously, it still is.
 Fairly.
-If you're climbing it often though — expect some very swoll calves.
+If you're climbing it a lot though — expect some very swole calves.

 That low bottom bracket helps the Ibis Ripley LS dive in and out of turns and the Schwalbe Nobby Nics rail the whole way around, no brakes needed.
 It's pretty awesome, without a hint of the typical 29er gyroscopic complaint.
 Thus, the Ripley LS takes top cornering honors in the test, we rank it at an 8 of 10.
 Tying in second place are the Yeti SB5.5 and Santa Cruz Bronson with a score of 7.
 Both have a long bike feel that requires aggressive handling to corner but neither ever threaten to twitch up or betray your trust by sliding out.

 The Intense Recluse rates a 6 of 10s.
 The mechanics of the turn are similar to that of the Bronson but it's slightly more agile handling gets it around the tight corners quickly.
 It loses speed in the berms though, drifting down the face, and bucks in the rough stuff.